szakeri/f5-docs-training/README.rst

 Create a Document Map
 ---------------------

-Content chunks are combined into documents via maps.
-In `sphinx <http://www.sphinx-doc.org/en/stable/>`_, the ``.. include::`` directive provides the means for importing content from one file into another.
+Feature topics are combined into documents (i.e., guides) via maps.
+In `sphinx <http://www .sphinx-doc.org/en/stable/>`_, the ``.. include::`` directive provides the means for importing content from one file into another.
+In general, maps should live in a directory higher than the content they will be reusing.
+So, if feature topics live in ``docs/includes``, maps should just live in ``docs/``.

 1. Make a new file that follows the file-naming convention and architecture described in the `training slides <https://f5-my.sharepoint.com/personal/j_putrino_f5_com/_layouts/15/guestaccess.aspx?guestaccesstoken=7ZEBHlnODDNSA6mJLYoN3Uqxjshez3gP96vlO%2bchxmU%3d&docid=08c88415fb4cd452ea59275e63f7c3580&rev=1>`_.